farmione/diary_coding/README.md

 # System design diary
-#### Goal: I will try to invest some hours on sys design
-This repo is about maintaining System Design journey
+This repo is about writing some notes on System Design learning